michaelpipkin/PipValheimMods/AutoPickupIgnorer/README.md

 Install with [BepInEx](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)

-Copy AutoPickupIgnorer.dll into the BepInEx/plugins folder
+If not using the Thunderstore mod manager, copy AutoPickupIgnorer.dll into the BepInEx/plugins folder